CodePhenix/formation-phenix/issue_templates/Readme.md

 - Activate pipenv env : `pipenv shell`
 - Install dependencies `pipenv install`

-Without pipenv find a way to install dependencies listed in `Pipfile`

 ## Script

 In the pipenv env, run `python main.py` to see the list of available commands